Ironwall Lexical Specification

 12. Overloading

-• Functions are overloaded by the uniqueness of the function name and parameter list
+- Functions are overloaded by the uniqueness of the function name and parameter-type signature

-• Generic classes and generic functions are overloaded by the uniqueness of the generic name and generic parameter count
+- Generic classes and generic functions are overloaded by the uniqueness of the generic name and type-parameter count

 Ironwall Builtin Boundary Specification